denizdgn/minnie/README.md

 minnie splitpdbs -cn sox4 sox18 -p sox4.pdb sox18.pdb
 ```

 **2) When the individual frames are generated in your project folders, their inter-monomer interactions (hydrogen bonds, ionic, hydrophobic and ring stacking interactions) are calculated with the findbonds option.
-The interactions here are calculated with the interfacea python package.
-The results are saved in the csv format under projectID1/03_interfacea_results & projectID2/03_interfacea_results.**
+The interactions here are calculated with the interfacea python package.**
+The results are saved in the csv format under projectID1/03_interfacea_results & projectID2/03_interfacea_results.
+You also have option to calculate intra-monomer interactions.
 ```
 minnie findbonds -cn projectID1 -p projectID1/02_frames/* -i all